elliotclowes/learnt.me/Articles Read/2024-05/Article — Delhi temperature hits 50.5C as India’s capital records hottest day - India - The Guardian.md

 At the same time, West Bengal and the north-eastern state of Mizoram have been [struck by gales and lashing rains from Cyclone Remal](https://www.theguardian.com/world/article/2024/may/27/weather-tracker-cyclone-remal-lashes-coast-of-bangladesh-and-india), which hit India and Bangladesh on Sunday, killing more than 38 people.

-The Bangladesh Meteorological Department said the cyclone was “one of longest in the country’s history” and blamed climate change for the shift.